-Kota Kinabalu, the capital of Sabah, Borneo, is an animated modern city in a spectacular natural setting.
-Affectionately abbreviated as KK, Kota Kinabalu sits between the rocky green peak of Mount Kinabalu and the lapping, electric-blue waters of the South China Sea.
+Kota Kinabalu, the capital of Sabah, Borneo, is a lively modern city in a spectacular natural setting.
+Affectionately abbreviated as KK, Kota Kinabalu sits between the rocky green peak of Mount Kinabalu and the electric-blue waters of the South China Sea.
 Go diving and snorkeling in nearby Sipadan Island, take a trek up Mount Kinabalu, or venture inland to the tropical rainforests of Sabah and learn about the indigenous cultures that flourish there.
-For some rest and pampering in the sun, the luxury resorts of KK give the supreme satisfaction you search for.
-Whatever your pleasure in Borneo, Backyard Travel’s tailormade Kota Kinabalu tours delight the adventurous, energetic, and indulgent souls in all of us.
+For some rest and pampering in the sun, the luxury resorts of KK are incomparable.
+Whatever your pleasure in Borneo, Backyard Travel’s tailormade Kota Kinabalu tours delight the adventurous, curious, and indulgent souls in all of us.
 Browse our KK tours and see what Borneo has in store for you.

 Ready to send an Inquiry?
 Click Here!

 For nature or luxury, culture or cuisine, Kota Kinabalu excites and inspires our ideas of what travel should be all about.
 True to its roots as a former British trading post, KK is still very much a commercial city.
 Among shops of bright exotic fruit, live shellfish, and overflowing spices, a stroll through KK’s public markets is the quintessential Bornean experience.
 For dinner, don’t miss the city’s riverside night market, where hundreds of stalls offer up satay, grilled shrimp, and fried noodles.
 Food lovers can even take cooking lessons from a local chef.